 While it’s not possible to know the number of flu-related deaths in the U.S., it’s estimated that between 12,000 and 56,000 people have died annually from complications related to influenza.
-A further 140,000 to 710,000 are hospitalized each year.
-In fact, during the 2015-2016 season, roughly 153,000 adults over age 65 were hospitalized due to the flu or flu-related complications.
+Additionally, more than 600,000 people sought treatment for the flu in emergency rooms last flu season, despite the CDC advising against it.

 The CDC recommends that all seniors get vaccinated each year, by the end of October if possible.
 Choose either the high dose vaccine, specially formulated for those over 65, or the adjuvanted vaccine which has been proven 63 percent more effective than the standard dose.
 Avoid the nasal spray vaccine, intradermal shot, or jet injector, as these are not recommended for seniors.

 The pneumococcal vaccine is another important and related vaccine recommended for seniors.
 It will not protect against the flu itself, but may keep you from developing some of the more severe flu-related complications such as pneumonia, meningitis, and other infections.
 Since a good number of deaths related to flu result from pneumonia, this is a powerful and important step toward flu season health.

 In addition to the vaccinations, there are practical, every day ways to help prevent illness and keep from spreading germs.
 The first thing to remember that a lack of sleep or poor diet can lead to a compromised immune system.
 Taking care of yourself every day is the first and most important step in maintaining health.